zimankina999999/ImgBot/Web/src/incident-response/index.md

 ## 1.1 Background

 This policy mandates that any individual who suspects that a theft, breach or exposure of ImgBot Protected data or ImgBot Sensitive data has occurred must immediately provide a description of what occurred via e-mail to [help@imgbot.net](mailto:help@imgbot.net).
-This e-mail address is monitored by ImgBot’s Information Security Administrator ([@dabutvin](https://github.com/dabutvin)).
+This e-mail address is monitored by ImgBot’s Information Security Administrator.
 ImgBot will investigate all reported thefts, data breaches and exposures to confirm if a theft, breach or exposure has occurred.
 If a theft, breach or exposure has occurred, the Information Security Administrator will follow the appropriate procedure in place.

 ## 2.0 Scope